EVerest/connector-container/CONTRIBUTING.md

-# Contributing to PROJECT NAME
+# Contributing to OCPP Cloud Connector

 Thank you for your interest in contributing to the OCPP Cloud Connector project.
 This document explains our contribution process and procedures: